HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 ![](images/MATLAB/divergent.jpg)

-**circular** colormaps are good for representing cyclical values, like angles.
+**Circular** colormaps are good for representing cyclical values, like angles.
 These are such that the "extremes" have the same color.
 ![](images/MATLAB/circular.jpg)

-**rainbow** colormaps just have a lot of different colors, and are really only good for picking out n colors for some discrete thing.
+**Rainbow** colormaps just have a lot of different colors, and are really only good for picking out n colors for some discrete thing.
 ![](images/MATLAB/rainbow.jpg)